ioccc-src/winner/1991/westley/README.md

 ## To use:

-NOTE: we have provided a script to perform the below procedure which we include for the interested.
+**NOTE**: we have provided a script to perform the below procedure which we include for the interested.
 See the [try](#try) section if you just want to play.

 Make and then run as follows: